schellenberg/computerscience20/_sources/Python/Functions/AnimatingImagesForLoop.rst

 .. topic:: Quick Overview of Day

     Animate images using a list and a ``for`` loop.
-Create a Micro:bit game, making sure to create at least one fruitful and one non-fruitful function.
+Work time for fruitful and non-fruitful function assignment (likely a Micro:bit assignment).

 .. reveal:: curriculum_addressed